realestatepilot/docker-restic-backupclient/README.md

 * Elasticdump will write to /backup/elasticdump.
 This folder is deleted and re-created before each backup run
 * Mysqldump will write to /backup/mysqldump.
 This folder is deleted and re-created before each backup run
 * Mongodump will write to /backup/mongodump.
 This folder is deleted and re-created before each backup run
 * MSSQL can only dump inside server container.
+  * backup inside MSSQL Server is written to /backup
-Mount the backup target dir to host path and at restic container to /backup/mssqldump manually.
+  * Mount the backup target dir to host path and at restic container to /backup/mssqldump manually.
+See example in docker-compose.yaml.

 ## Command and Arguments